PencilCode/reference/documents/turtle/pen.html.md

 <h3>Thick Lines</h3>

-<b>pen</b> accepts an optional second argument, which is the width of the
-pen in pixels.
+`pen` accepts an optional second argument, which is the width of the pen in pixels.
 Remember that arguments need to be separated by a comma.